Bolivia: Health

-According to UNICEF under-five mortality rate in 2006 was 52.7 per 1000 and was reduced to 26 per 1000 by 2019.
+According to UNICEF, Bolivia's under-five mortality rate in 2006 was 52.7 per 1000 and was reduced to 26 per 1000 by 2019.
 The infant mortality rate was 40.7 per 1000 in 2006 and was reduced to 21.2 per 1000 in 2019.
 Before Morales took office, nearly half of all infants were not vaccinated; now nearly all are vaccinated.
 Morales also put into place several supplemental nutrition programs, including an effort to supply free food in public health and social security offices, and his desnutrición cero (zero malnutrition) program provides free school lunches.

 Between 2006 and 2016, extreme poverty in Bolivia fell from 38.2% to 16.8%.
 Chronic malnutrition in children under five years of age also went down by 14% and the child mortality rate was reduced by more than 50%, according to World Health Organization.
 In 2019 the Bolivian government created a universal healthcare system which has been cited as a model for all by the World Health Organization.

 Women's rights

-With the election of Evo Morales to the presidency in 2005, "chola" or "cholitas" women, who had long been despised, gained new rights and social recognition.
-More generally, the 2009 Constitution improves the rights of Bolivian women.

-Despite a 2013 law against violence against women, a decade later Bolivia is the Latin American country with the highest rate of femicide.

-Thanks to a quota policy, by 2022 Bolivia will be the second country in the world, after Rwanda, to have as many women parliamentarians (52% in the Legislative Assembly and 47% in the Chamber of Senators).
+Bolivia has one of the highest rates of femicide and gender-based violence in Latin America.
+In 2013, the Comprehensive Law to Guarantee Women a Life Free from Violence was passed, which codified sixteen types of gender-based violence and implemented measures for prevention of violence, protection for victims, and the punishment of aggressors.

+As of 2022, 46% of parliamentary seats are held by women.
+A 1997 law established quotas whereby candidates for public office fielded by political parties must be at least 30% women.